 The COVID-19 crisis has upended the livelihoods of many farmers, ranchers and others in the Colorado food system.
 The closures of restaurants, schools and other outlets that buy directly from small- and mid-size producers has meant losing access to customers, storage, distribution, and ultimately, revenue.
 Producers need money now to address new and unexpected needs, from farm labor and technology services to packaging and PPE.

-Let’s help our Colorado producers keep their businesses alive and ensure their products continue to feed our state and region.
+National Western Center staff is taking a hands-on role in fund management, as well as analyzing data to understand the pandemic’s impact on regional food systems.
+You can help Colorado producers keep their businesses alive and ensure their products continue to feed our state and region.
 Apply, learn more, or donate today.

 Feeding people and livestock across the Rocky Mountain West is essential business, and spring is still an active time on farms, ranches and urban ag operations throughout our communities.
 Their work continues even as the effects of COVID-19 have upended the food supply chain as we know it.
 Those with livelihoods in food and agriculture are suddenly facing tremendous uncertainty.